Thertzlor/Revenant/README.md

 3. In the `start` folder of Revenant copy the contents of the `LGS_Template.lua` file and paste it into the lua scripting section of the LGS profile.
 [If you put it into any other folder than your LGS installation, you will have to adjust the values of the `rv.path` and `rv.configPath` values]

 ...That's all you need to start defining macros and tweaking your profile, however it's generally more practical to use external profile files.

-To set one up simply change the `rv.externalProfile` setting in the LGS script to `true`, copy the `reference_profile.lua` file from the `start` directory into the `profiles` directory and rename it according to the `rv.profileName` property.
+To set up an external profile simply change the `rv.externalProfile` setting in the LGS script to `true`, copy the `reference_profile.lua` file from the `start` directory into the `profiles` directory and rename it according to the `rv.profileName` property.

 # Quickstart: bindings